agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 ---

-**Claim**: proponents of RD rarely argue that the interventions that they recommend do increase growth.
+**Claim**: Proponents of RD rarely argue that the interventions that they recommend do increase growth.

 **re-write Claim**: GiveWell top charity blog posts do not have the